Cadillac CTS: Coupe

 General Motors unveiled a coupe concept version of the CTS, along with the new CTS-V performance sedan, at the 2008 North American International Auto Show in Detroit.

 In November 2009, the production version was presented in a press release.
-The coupe went into production in spring 2010 for sale in August 2010 as a 2011 model.
+The coupe went into production in spring 2010 for sale in August of that year as a 2011 model.
 The design of the production model is very similar to the concept, still without a B-pillar.
 The standard engine was a 3.6L direct injected V6 rated at 304 hp.
-Like the sedan, both six-speed manual and automatic transmissions, in either RWD or AWD configurations, were available.
-A CTS-V Coupe was introduced, first shown at the 2010 North American International Auto Show in Detroit.
-The CTS Coupe was Cadillac's first coupe since the Eldorado, which was discontinued in 2002.
+Like the sedan, both six-speed manual and automatic transmissions, in either rear-wheel drive or all-wheel drive configurations, were available.
+A CTS-V Coupe was also introduced at the 2010 North American International Auto Show in Detroit.
+It was Cadillac's first coupe since the Eldorado, which was discontinued in 2002.

-Along with the CTS sedan, the coupe received a light facelift for the 2012 model year, including a new grille design.
+Along with the CTS sedan, the coupe received a slight facelift for the 2012 model year, including a new grille design.
 The CTS Coupe was discontinued after the 2014 model year, while the CTS-V Coupe remained in production for the 2015 model year.